finarly/Notes/Snowflake.md

     - Securable Object: objects on which access can be granted e.g. tables, views etc

 - SF provided roles:
-    - SECURITY ADMIN:
-        - Role that is used to create, monitor, and manage users and roles
-    - SYS ADMIN:
-        - Role which has rights to create DB, tables, warehouses and other objects
     - PUBLIC:
         - Default role
     - CUSTOM ROLES: